 On a low hill northeast of Mitte, 'Prenzl' Berg' is an old working-class district in the former East Berlin that came through the war relatively unscathed.
 After 1989 the cool brigade pounced on the area, and houses that were once home to East German punks were renovated in odes to pastel.
 The number of wine shops and young parents pushing pricey prams indicates the level of gentrification here.
 The best places to soak up the atmosphere are Kollwitzplatz, Helmholzplatz and along Kastanienallee.
 One of Prenzlauer Berg’s best attractions is the Kulturbrauerei culture centre, set in a 19th-century brewery complex.

-Quickly arising to take over the cool tag from Prenzlauer Berg, Friedrichshain is a lively old workers district that has completely been taken over by rad nightlife venues, graffiti and leftist students moaning about 'Touris' encroaching on their favourite watering holes.
-Tree-lined Simon-Dach-Straße is full of cafés and bars, while Boxhagener Platz hosts a popular flea market.
+Friedrichshain is a lively old workers district that has completely been taken over by rad nightlife venues, graffiti and leftist students moaning about Touri's encroaching on their favourite watering holes.
+Tree-lined Simon-Dach-Straße is full of cafés and bars, while Boxhagener Platz hosts the popular Sunday fleamarket.
+In the former border zone along the river, the 'MediaSpree' development plans for offices, apartments and skyscrapers is passionately opposed by many vocal locals who fear they'll lose public access to the river.
+This chapter also includes suburban sights east of Friedrichshain.